 A downloadable version of the checklist (PDF) is also available.

 - I have submitted my textbook adoption request to the Bookstore according to the Provost’s deadline and Academic Senate Timely Adoption Policy.
 Generally mid-October for the Spring semester and mid-April for the Fall Semester.

 - I have submitted my Course Reader source materials in a clean, legible format for photocopying.

-- I am using SF State supported Course Technologies (ex. iLearn, CourseStream) in order to meet the University’s Section 508 accessibility compliance standards
+- I am using SF State supported Course Technologies (ex. iLearn, Canvas, CourseStream) in order to meet the University’s Section 508 accessibility compliance standards

 - I have submitted electronic reserve materials in a clean, legible format to the Library.
 Visit the Library’s Electronic Reserve page for more information.